fi185013/fi185013/README.md

 - 👋 Hi, I’m @fi185013
-- 👀 I’m interested in studing and improving systems, in particular using data analysis, cloud computing, mobile and web development.
+- 👀 I’m interested in studying and improving systems, in particular using data analytics, cloud computing, mobile and web apps.
-- 🌱 I’m currently learning React Native + Ansible.
+- 🌱 I’m currently learning Terraform, React Native + Ansible.
 - 💞️ I’m looking to collaborate on a cloud-native infraestructure and ML/AI model research.
 - 📫 How to reach me via Slack, Teams or e-mail (fi185013@ncr.com).